• Skip to main content

 }

-default values, the test method that calls the verification method does not need to, and normally should not, specify values for these parameters.
+Note the file and line parameters of the verification method, which are used in the assertion.
+All XCTest assertions can include these parameters to indicate where a test failure occurred.
+With the #file and #line default values, the test method that calls the verification method does not need to, and normally should not, specify values for these parameters.
 By virtue of the default values, any test failure will be reported in the test method at the point where the verification method is called.

-which verify evaluation of the four arithmetic operations, using the above verification method.
+Next, we show the methods in CalculatorTests which verify evaluation of the four arithmetic operations, using the above verification method.

 func testEvaluate_firstNonZeroDigitAndAdditionOperationAndSecondNonZeroDigitSet_hasNumberWithResultOfAddition() {